Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 The best way to make sure you're getting enough B-12 and other vitamins is to eat a healthy diet that includes sources of essential nutrients.
 Vitamin B-12 is plentiful in animal products such as fish, lean meat, poultry, eggs, and low-fat and fat-free milk.
 Fortified breakfast cereals also are a good source of B-12 and other B vitamins.

-Keep in mind, the role of B vitamins in depression isn't clear.
-If you have a vitamin deficiency, taking a supplement may help.
-But no supplement can replace proven depression treatments such as antidepressants and psychological counseling.
+Keep in mind, the role of B vitamins in depression isn't clear and more research is needed.
+And no supplement can replace proven depression treatments such as antidepressants and psychological counseling.

 Daniel K. Hall-Flavin, M.D.